mixelpixel/Lambda-University/Week01/Day03/README.md

 ***

-# End of Day Lecture
+# End of Day Lecture - VIDEO ???
 ## Lecturer: Ben Nelson @~8pm
- ""
 ### Q & A
 #### objects exercise: values
 - an object is a set of key: value pairs